Innovation key to tackling energy challenges in Africa – Experts

 Canvassing for innovative ways to address energy poverty, Mumba said in 2018, financial flows to developing countries to support clean energy amounted to $14 billion, adding that despite the pandemic, “We’ve seen the investments in renewable capacity increased by 2 per cent to $303 billion in 2020.”

-She added that there was need for policy shift that would encourage young people, who are innovating to build technologies without facing the barrier taxation, absence of financial resources and others.
+She added that there was the need for a policy shift that would encourage young people, who are innovating to build technologies without facing the barrier taxation, absence of financial resources and others.

 “Africa is a young continent.
 The average age on the African continent is 19 years old it’s a no brainer.
 Can we start rethinking how universities are designing training around energy that is very fit for purpose and relevant to the spaces?
 We need to look at how universities are looking at sensitization to young people and also providing platforms to share knowledge,” Mumba said.

-Ifeanyi Arajaka, chief executive officer of Green Village Electricity Project, noted that sustainable energy remained sacrosanct to economic and education development of Nigeria and other African countries.
+Ifeanyi Arajaka, chief executive officer of Green Village Electricity Project, noted that sustainable energy remained sacrosanct to the economic and educational development of Nigeria and other African countries.

 He noted that empowering local communities is also remained critical beyond the provision of electricity, adding that the company has continued to use over 90 per cent of locals in achieving its projects.